Elegant wedding ceremony inside a historic church in Venice

 Absolutely.
 Over the years, I’ve built a trusted network of the best Venice wedding planners, florists, makeup artists, hair stylists, celebrants, and venue managers.
 After we connect and I understand your vision, I’ll share personalized recommendations.
 Not a generic vendor list, but the specific professionals I believe will be the best fit for your celebration, your style, and your budget.

 For peak season weddings (May through October), I recommend reaching out 12 to 18 months before your date.
-I limit myself to [X] weddings per year to ensure every couple receives my full energy and attention, and the most popular dates fill up well in advance.
+I limit the number of weddings I photograph each year to ensure every couple receives my full attention, and the most popular dates fill up well in advance.
 For off-season weddings, 6 to 9 months is usually sufficient.
 But the sooner we connect, the more time we have to plan something exceptional together.

 Yes.
 While Venice is my home base and my primary focus, I regularly photograph weddings throughout the Veneto region and across Italy, including Lake Garda, Verona, the Dolomites, Tuscany, Lake Como, and the Amalfi Coast.
 I also love destination weddings beyond Italy.
 If your dream location is somewhere else entirely, let’s talk about it.